amukiza/scotch-lang/markdown/syntax.md

   else falseCase
 ```

-## Data Type Definitions
+## Data Types

-A data type in Scotch is a single umbrella over a closed number of variants, called
+A data type in Scotch is a single umbrella over a closed number of variants,
-"constructors".
-Data types are declared using the `data` keyword, followed by the
+called "constructors".
+Data types are declared using the `data` keyword, followed
-*capitalized* type name, then an equals sign and a pipe-separated list of constructors.
+by the *capitalized* type name, then an equals sign and a pipe-separated list of
+constructors.

 ### Creating Data Types